Svenum/ansible-playbooks/README.md

 # ansible
-Ansible playbook collection to manage my homelab
+Ansible playbook collection to manage my homelab.
+Some Playbooks or roles are based on nix!